 Graduates receiving an Associate of Applied Science (AAS) in Nursing Degree are eligible to apply and take the National Council Licensure Exam (NCLEX) for the Registered Nurse (R.N.).
-The R.N. has opportunity to be employed in variety of health care settings such as acute, long term care, hospice, and community based settings.
+The R.N. has the opportunity to be employed in a variety of health care settings such as acute, long term care, hospice, and community based settings.
 Registered Nurses function within their legal scope of practice as set forth by the State Boards of Nursing and professional standards per the American Nurses Association (ANA).
-The AAS degree provides the articulation foundation for a Bachelor of Science in Nursing (BSN) degree within the university.
-The program is fully accredited by the Arizona State Board of Nursing and the Accreditation Commission for Education in Nursing (ACEN).
+The AAS degree provides the articulation foundation for a Bachelor of Science in Nursing (BSN) degree within the university or at Yavapai College.
+YC graduates will be automatically accepted in YC'S RN-BSN program after they obtain an unencumbered RN license (single state (AZ) or multi-state).